 Physical Performance and Endurance

-Siberian ginseng is also associated with modest improvements in aerobic performance, endurance, and resistance to physical fatigue.
+Some studies suggest that Siberian ginseng may support physical performance and endurance, particularly during periods of heavy training or fatigue.
 One study involving trained athletes showed improved work capacity and reduced recovery time, particularly during periods of increased training load (Asano et al. 254).

 So...
 Hype or Help?